 The season runs from mid – April to late September, and in addition to league matches, there are Club Singles, Pairs and Triples competitions for all members, as well as the opportunity to enter individual league competitions.
 During March, members and their partners get together for the Annual Lunch at a local hostelry (recent years have been at Gainsborough Golf Club), in July our Open Pairs Gala Day takes place over a full day with food and refreshments prepared in the Village Hall, whilst in October the Presentation Evening is usually held at the Willow Works, including a meal, drinks and entertainment.

 The Bowling Green and site is wholly maintained and improved by a small band of Club volunteers to a very high standard, using free professional advice where necessary.
 Funding is raised from annual subscriptions, match fees, open and social events, visitors’ fees and hire of the Green for league team and individual competitions.
 In addition, funding/grants are sought where necessary from funding organisations

-At the AGM 2022 it was decided not to have a dedicated Club Night on Thursdays.
-Instead the Green will be open for members and their guests to play weekdays from 12 noon and most weekends during the season (End April to End September).
-Please telephone Roger Platts on 01427 848628 to learn more.
+The Bowling Green will also be open for members to play weekdays from 12 noon and most weekends during the season (End April to End September).
+Please telephone 07935549045 to learn more.
 Monthly reports and other information can be found by clicking on the links below.

 On Sunday 20th July Beckingham Bowls Club celebrated its 60th Anniversary with a Diamond Jubilee Celebration Invitation Pairs Day.
 It was a “fun” day with quite a few people turning up in fancy dress.
 Captain Audrey Rogers arrived as “Wicked Witch of the West”, but no nasty spells were cast.